The Health Benefits Of Close Parent-Child Relationships

 How gentle touching can enhance well-being

-Many parents make the time for soothing massages using baby oil when an infant is very young.
+Many parents make the time for soothing massages for their infant using baby oil.
 As your child grows older, you may stop this bonding ritual with her.
 However, your toddler still needs your gentle touch in order to feel connected with you as well as to stay healthy.
 In addition to enhancing skin health, gentle touching through massage has other tangible health benefits.
 Stimulating touch receptors under the skin can lower your child’s blood pressure and cortisol levels, effectively reducing her stress.

 Hugging can keep him healthy

 Hugging your child can increase the level of oxytocin in his body.
 This, in turn, can strengthen his immune system, and help him ward off infections.
 Oxytocin has also been found to lower the plasma levels of thyroid hormones thereby causing injuries to heal faster.

 When a child represses her emotions and keeps them bottled up inside, her body reacts to this psychic pain through physical problems such as stomach aches, headaches, sleep problems, appetite disturbances, etc. By encouraging her to talk about her feelings, and listening to her non-judgmentally, you can relieve her of all such physical symptoms, thereby promoting her health and well-being.

 Research has linked kissing to an increase in the rate of metabolism.
 Dr. Sharon Stills, naturopathic physician and author of R.E.D.
 Alert — Get Real and Heal, states that kissing burns about 2 to 3 calories per minute.
 So exchanging kisses with your adoring toddler is not only good for his emotional health, but for your physical health as well!